yaseppochi/path-pep/pep-0NNN.rst

 Abstract
 ========

+..
+COMMENT I really think we should avoid calling this ``str`` or ``bytes`` representation an "encoding".
+It may be a useful analogy for some, but in Python "encoding" has a strong connotation of encoding text to bytes, especially when used in a context where str and bytes are both present.

-This PEP proposes a protocol for classes which represent a file system path to be able to provide a path in a lower-level representation/encoding.
+This PEP proposes a protocol for classes which represent a file system path to be able to provide a path in a stringish representation.
 Changes to Python's standard library are also proposed to utilize this protocol where appropriate to facilitate the use of path objects where historically only ``str`` and/or ``bytes`` file system paths are accepted.
 The goal is to allow users